Moving can be very complicated and cause a lot of stress, affecting all spheres of life. So how can you better prepare for your move?

 - Request a day off from work.
 If it is possible, try to arrange your move on Friday.
 This way, you will have the whole weekend to stay organized.

 - Organize a garage sale to sell all the unnecessary things.
-The rest give to friends, relatives or donate to a charitable foundation.
+The rest give to friends, relatives, or donated to a charitable foundation.

 - Make a list of people and organizations who should be notified about your move.
 This can be a post office, lawyers, doctors, banks, credit, and insurance companies.